EndPointCorp/end-point-blog/2019/01/23/how-to-migrate-from-sql-server-to-postgresql.html.md

 ```

 ### Data Migration
-The data migration through data dump and restore makes the process cumbersome with huge manual process, data types mismatches, date formats, etc…, It is wise to use existing stable systems instead of investing more time into it.
+Data migration through data dump and restore makes the process cumbersome, with a huge manual process, data types mismatches, date formats, etc. It is wise to use existing stable systems instead of investing more time into it.

 #### Pentaho Data Integration

-Pentaho offers various stable data centric products.
-The Pentaho Data Integration (PDI) is a ETL tool which provides great support on migrating data between different databases without any manual interventions.
-The community edition PDI is good enough to perform our task here.
-It needs to establish connection to both source and destination databases.
-Then it will do the rest of work on migrating data from SQL server to Postgres database by executing PDI Job.
+Pentaho offers various stable data-centric products.
+Pentaho Data Integration (PDI) is an ETL tool which provides great support for migrating data between different databases without any manual interventions.
+The community edition of PDI is good enough to perform our task here.
+It needs to establish a connection to both the source and destination databases.
+Then it will do the rest of work on migrating data from SQL server to Postgres database by executing a PDI job.

 Download Pentaho Data Integration Community Edition and extract the tarball in your local environment.

 [http://community.pentaho.com](http://community.pentaho.com)

 [https://community.hitachivantara.com/docs/DOC-1009931-downloads](https://community.hitachivantara.com/docs/DOC-1009931-downloads)

-Start the spoon.sh to open application GUI in local environment.
+Run spoon.sh to open the GUI application in your local environment.

 ```bash
 $ cd pentaho/data-integration